Peer Effects in Consideration and Preferences

-We finally relate our results with the existing literature.
+Finally, we relate our results with the existing literature.
 From a modeling perspective, our setup combines the dynamic model of social interactions of \citet{blume1993statistical,blume1995statistical} with the (single-agent) model of random consideration sets of \citet{manski1977structure} and \citet{manzini2014stochastic}.
-By adding peer effect in consideration sets, we can use variation in the choices of peers as the main tool to recover random preferences.
-The literature on identification of single-agent consideration set models has mainly relied on the variation of the set of available options (menus).
-It includes \citet{aguiar2017random, ABDsatisficing16, brady2016menu, caplin2018rational, cattaneo2017random, horan2019random,kashaev2022random, lleras2017more, manzini2014stochastic}, and \citet{masatliogluRA}.
-(See \citealp{aguiar2023random} for a comparison of several consideration set models in an experiment.)
-Other papers have relied on exogenous covariates that shift preferences or consideration sets.
-The latter include \citet{barseghyan2019discrete, barseghyan2019heterogeneous, crawford2021survey, conlon2013demand, draganska2011choice, gaynor2016free, goeree2008limited, mehta2003price}, and \citet{roberts1991development}.
-Variation of exogenous covariates has also been used by \citet{abaluck2021consumers} via an approach that exploits symmetry breaks with respect to the full consideration set model.
-In the context of the model of random consideration sets of \citet{manski1977structure} and \citet{manzini2014stochastic}, \citet{abaluck2021consumers} use unbounded alternative-specific covariates to generate exogenous menu variation that allows them to identify the consideration probabilities. \citet{yu2023bundle} builds a bundles model with limited consideration but also relies on exogenous variation in observed covariates. \citet{aguiar2020identification, allen2023latent, crawford2021survey}, and \citet{dardanoni2020inferring} use repeated choices (i.e., they work with panel data) but do not allow for peer effects.
+By adding peer effects in consideration sets, we use variation in the choices made by the peers of a given agent as the main tool to recover her random preferences.
+The literature on the identification of single-agent consideration set models has mainly relied on the variation of the set of available options (menus), e.g., \citet{aguiar2017random, ABDsatisficing16, brady2016menu, caplin2018rational, cattaneo2017random, horan2019random, kashaev2022random, lleras2017more, manzini2014stochastic}, and \citet{masatliogluRA}; or offered partial identification results, e.g., \citet {barseghyan2019heterogeneous}.
+(See \citealp{aguiar2023random}, for a comparison of several consideration set models in an experiment.)
+Other papers have relied on covariates that shift preferences or consideration sets, e.g., \citet{barseghyan2019discrete, crawford2021survey, conlon2013demand, draganska2011choice, gaynor2016free, goeree2008limited, mehta2003price, lu2014moment}, and \citet{roberts1991development}. \citet{abaluck2021consumers} show that choice probabilities in full consideration models satisfy a symmetry property analogous to Slutsky symmetry in continuous-choice models that breaks down in consideration set models when changes in characteristics perturb consideration.
+They use unbounded alternative-specific covariates to generate exogenous menu variation to identify the consideration probabilities. \citet{aguiar2020identification, allen2023latent, crawford2021survey}, and \citet{dardanoni2020inferring} use repeated choices (i.e., panel data) but do not allow for peer effects.